-- Your charges are changed from “DUI” to pleading guilty to “reckless driving,” resulting in much lighter penalties
+- Your charges are changed from “DUI” to pleading guilty to “reckless driving,” resulting in much lighter penalties.

-What Does the Legal Process for a DUI Look Like?
+The Legal Process for a DUI

 The DUI Arrest

-- Your license is taken away and you’re given a pink paper with a temporary license that expires after 30 days.
-You’ll have to contact the DMV and request a hearing for your license; otherwise, your license will be suspended and you won’t be able to drive at all.
-After the arrest, you’re taken to the local police station, processed, and probably kept overnight in jail.
+- Your license is taken away, and you are given a pink paper with a temporary license that expires after 30 days.
+You will have to contact the DMV and request a hearing for your license.

+If you do not request and attend a hearing, your license will be suspended, and you will not be able to drive at all.
+After the arrest, you will be taken to the local police station, processed, and probably kept overnight in jail.

 Hiring Legal Support (Optional But Highly Recommended)